g-omarsdottir/rock-paper-scissors-lizard-spock-game/README.md

 ### Origin of the Game

-The RPSLS-Game was originally created by Sam Kass with Karen Brylan, who introduced two further variables into the game: a lizard and the character Spock from the renowned TV series Star Trek.
+The RPSLS-Game was originally created by Sam Kass with Karen Brylan, who introduced two further variables into the game: a lizard and the character Spock from the renowned Star Trek media franchise.
 Being familiar with the character Spock is not necessary to be able to play and enjoy the game.

 The game was displayed on the TV sitcom [The Big Bang Theory](https://bigbangtheory.fandom.com/wiki/Rock,_Paper,_Scissors,_Lizard,_Spock), after which it gained popularity.